My Honest GoDaddy Website Builder Review: Is It Worth Your Time in 2025?

 an inner menu of GoDaddy's editor showcasing tis selections

-Luckily, there’s not much to understand with GoDaddy’s editor.
-GoDaddy is a block-based website builder, so I could add new sections by clicking the “Add Section” button.
-Then, I make my choice from the menu and GoDaddy inserts it into the page.
+With GoDaddy’s block-based editor, I could click the “Add Section” button, make my choice from the menu and see it inserted onto the page.
 In our group testing, my fellow writers also enjoyed how simple GoDaddy was to use.
 All of us were able to have a website live in around 30 minutes of editing.

 2. How Much Is GoDaddy?